 I have to disagree with a recent WSJ article "When It Still Makes Sense

-".
+To Take the Miles".
 I agree that their might be some point when it makes sense to use miles over cash back, but not based on the numbers they present.

 I am not sure their "discounted" trans-atlantic flight is that discounted.
 The table gives an example of $900 as a discounted fare.
 I have personally never paid that much and am pretty picky when I fly.
 I like the morning flight out of Boston on BA so that I avoid the night flights that give you 3 hours sleep (maybe) and get you there at 5am in the morning.